Click Bishop: 2019-2022 Alaska Senate term

 Bishop ranged himself against the proponents of the larger statutory dividend.
 Likening the state of Alaska to a private company, Bishop laid out his philosophy in 2019:

 I have no problem paying a statutorily driven dividend if the company is making money, but when the company is deficit spending I don’t support paying the full dividend.
 I'm not going to balance the budget to pay a full dividend when we’re taking away money from the university and schools and seniors.

 Bishop did not always vote with his Republican colleagues.
-In May of 2022, the Republican party organization in House District 36, one of the two House districts which comprised Bishop’s Senate district, voted to censure Bishop for votes of his which the organization said violated the Alaska Republican Party platform.
+In May 2022, the Republican party organization in House District 36, one of the two House districts which comprised Bishop's Senate district, voted to censure Bishop for votes of his which the organization said violated the Alaska Republican Party platform.
 The votes in question included votes on COVID-19 policy, public education and the Permanent Fund Dividend.
 The state Republican Party took no position on the censure.